From family home to beautiful hotel

-This glorious grade II listed Italianate country house was built as a family home towards the end of the nineteenth century for John Entwisle, the High Sheriff of Leicestershire.
-After the death of Mr Entwisle’s second wife in the 1960s, the house passed to the Snowden family who lived here until the present owners Celia and Richard Mackay bought it in 1999.
+This glorious Grade II listed Italianate country house was built as a family home towards the end of the nineteenth century for John Entwisle, the High Sheriff of Leicestershire.
+After the death of Mr Entwisle’s second wife in the 1960s, the house passed to the Snowdon family who turned it into several flats.
+In 1999 the current owners, Celia and Richard Mackay, bought the house and painstakingly restored it to its former glory transforming it into the beautiful Hotel and grounds you see today.

 To find out more about our history, please click the dates below